 Expanding Our Coverage and Upgrading Our Service Offerings.
 We intend to continue to increase the quality and availability of our services by selectively adding gateways to our network.
-We also plan to deploy a second-generation satellite constellation and to upgrade our existing ground facilities to handle broadband data, faster transmission speeds and new hybrid applications.
+We also plan to enhance our network to handle broadband data, faster transmission speeds and new hybrid applications.

 Developing Next-Generation Devices.
-In late 2006, we expect to begin selling more technologically advanced satellite phones and data products tailored to meet our customers' evolving service needs and to stimulate additional demand for our services.
+In late 2006, we expect to begin selling a broad range of more technologically advanced satellite phones and data products that will be significantly smaller in size, lighter in weight and less expensive than existing mobile satellite services equipment and will be designed to meet our customers' evolving service needs, which we believe will stimulate additional demand for our services.